 Born in Syracuse, on June 20, 1926, to Matthew P. Kennedy and Irene Deschamps Kennedy, Sister Camilla was one of seven children.

-St. Patrick’s High School in 1944, Sister Camilla entered the Maryknoll congregation at its motherhouse in Maryknoll, N.Y., on September 6, 1944, from St. Patrick’s Parish, Syracuse, and made her final vows on March 7, 1950.
+Following graduation from St. Patrick’s High School in 1944, Sister Camilla entered the Maryknoll congregation at its motherhouse in Maryknoll, N.Y., on September 6, 1944, from St. Patrick’s Parish, Syracuse, and made her final vows on March 7, 1950.

 A 1980 graduate of St. Louis University, St. Louis, Mo., where she earned her doctorate in philosophy, Sister Camilla also held an M.A. in theology from Marquette University, Milwaukee, WI, and a bachelor’s degree in education from Mary Rogers College, Maryknoll, N.Y.